 I remember the first time I learned the difference between an asset and a liability.
-Sitting on the couch in the living room as a young teenager, I wanted to share my new-found knowledge with my mother.
+Sitting on the couch as a young teenager, I wanted to share my new-found knowledge with my mother.
 I explained to her the difference between the two knowing that she would be proud of me.
-She wanted to make good financial decisions so I didn’t make the same mistakes as her.
+She wanted me to make good financial decisions so I didn’t make the same mistakes as her.

-My mom introduced me to personal finance at a young age because she wanted me to free myself from the poverty cycle we were in.
+My mom introduced me to personal finance at a young age.
+She wanted me to free myself from the poverty cycle we were in.
 And I couldn’t do that without making solid financial decisions.